alda-lang/alda/player/doc/development-guide.md

-In the future, when we have instruments like those, we will likely still use the [Java MIDI sequencer][java-midi-sequencer] to manage the scheduling and sychronization of musical events, the same way we are doing now.
+In the future, when we have instruments like those, we will likely still use the [Java MIDI sequencer][java-midi-sequencer] to manage the scheduling and synchronization of musical events, the same way we are doing now.
 This is possible by using [MetaMessages][java-meta-message] to schedule arbitrary events in a MIDI sequence.